GTPB/ARANGS16/docs/2016-05-12/docker_compose/README.md

 The [docker-compose](https://docs.docker.com/compose/) command is a helpful system to use to automate building and running multiple, related docker build contexts.
 It is a thin wrapper around the docker command istself.
 Once installed on your system, it can be run in any directory containing a yaml file called docker-compose.yml (you can also override this and specify a path to a different yaml file using the -f flag to docker-compose).
 You can put one in the root of your project to specify how to build and run all of the images that are required to run your pipeline.

-The docker-compose.yml file is a YAML file (Yet Another Markup Language).
+The docker-compose.yml file is a [YAML](http://yaml.org) file (YAML Ain't Markup Language).
 YAML is designed to be parsed into simple data structures in any programming language.
 A docker-compose.yml should specify a Hash that specifies one or more keys, called called 'services'.
 Each service must specify a Hash of one or more arguments that tell docker-compose how to build or run the image for each service.

 ```yaml
 service: